onflow/flow/agendas/2024/sprint-kickoff/2024-03-15-Flow-Sprint-Kickoff.md

 * Completed milestone #4 of JVM SDK update concluding all needs for testing
 * Completed most of USDC Cadence 1.0 contract update, but currently in holding pattern waiting for confirmation from Circle on next steps
+* IncrementFi Cadence 1.0 contract updates are completed and ready for testing

 **This sprint**